j4yb1rd/DATA4380-IndividualProject/README.md

 ### Data

 * Data:
-  * Type: For example
+  * Type: NII or NII.GZ files
-    * Input: medical images (1000x1000 pixel jpegs), CSV file: image filename -> diagnosis
-    * Input: CSV file of features, output: signal/background flag in 1st column.
-  * Size: How much data?
+    * Input: time series for individual brain regions, as outlined in the Preprocessing / Clean-up section
+  * Size: ~100 GB, although it is ~100 MB per file
   * Instances (Train, Test, Validation Split): how many data points?
 Ex: 1000 patients for training, 200 for testing, none for validation

 #### Preprocessing / Clean up

-* Describe any manipulations you performed to the data.
+* In order to fully process the data, I had to run it through a masker, which is the name Nilearn gives to its class of objects that can transform raw Nifti objects into Numpy arrays.

 #### Data Visualization

-Show a few visualization of the data and say a few words about what you see.
+TBD

 ### Problem Formulation